Skip to main content

 What is the difference between a yeast infection and bacterial vaginosis (BV)?

-Both are vaginal infections that commonly cause vaginal discharge, but they are not the same.
+Both are vaginal infections that commonly cause vaginal discharge.
+However, even though they share some similar symptoms, they are not the same.

 Yeast infection is caused by a yeast called Candida.
-Yeast infection symptoms include itching, burning, and a thick discharge that looks like cottage cheese.
+Symptoms include itching, burning, and a thick discharge that looks like cottage cheese.
 There is usually no odor with a yeast infection.